HOLLYWOOD ACTORS IN THE HOUSE

 My Father The Actor

 My Dad aspired to be an actor ever since his high school days in New Orleans.
 He finally realized his dream by moving the family to California in the 1950’s.
-With his good looks and over-the-top physical appearance, he made it to the Hollywood scene.
+With his good looks and over-the-top physical appearance, he actually did make it to the Hollywood scene.

 One of his first movies was made in Hawaii portraying a Communist sympathizer in the flick “Big Jim McLain” starring John Wayne.
 The early VHS and DVR covers showed a picture of him fighting Wayne and others in a big brawl at the end of the movie.